-- a) Tenure-track Assistant Professors are normally given a semester of research leave within their first three years with the expectation of increased research productivity.
-Here research leave is understood as release from all teaching and service requirements. - b) Tenured Associate Professors are given a semester of research leave within their first three years of promotion with the expectation of increased research productivity.
-Here research leave is understood as release from all teaching and service requirements, with the exception of participation on graduate MA and PhD committees. - c) All faculty members are eligible to apply to the Chair for research leave, based on the criteria above. - 3.
-Sabbatical Leave, granted according to college and university guidelines.
+Tenure-track Assistant Professors may be given a semester of research leave within their first three years with the expectation of increased research productivity.
+Here research leave is understood as release from all teaching and service requirements.

+Tenured Associate Professors may be given a semester of research leave within their first three years of promotion with the expectation of increased research productivity.
+Here research leave is understood as release from all teaching and service requirements, with the exception of participation on graduate MA and PhD committees.

+All faculty members are eligible to apply to the Chair for research leave.

+3. Sabbatical Leave, granted according to college and university guidelines.

-D. Merit Pay
+Merit Pay